Graduate School Options

 As you become more serious about graduate school in your junior year, it is time to decide what you want to get out of graduate school and to locate programs that will allow you to do that.
 Graduate programs are highly specialized and not all programs are good at all things.
 A good place to start researching a graduate program is to look at the APA Guide to Graduate Programs in Psychology.
 The book is indexed to allow you to look up programs in different ways, such as by state or program.
 There is a brief description of each program that includes such things as degrees offered, program specialty areas, credentials of recent graduate applicants, and basic applicant requirements.
 That’s enough information to decide if you may be interested in the program.

 The next step is to obtain more information about each of these programs.
 This can be done by writing, calling, or emailing each school for a detailed catalog about the program you are interested in evaluating further.
 The catalogs are free — ask for plenty of them.
 Remember that getting into a good graduate program is not easy, and you must be competitive on the basis of your credentials and interests.
 Information on how to be competitive is available here.
+If you want to talk to someone about graduate school, we recommend contacting your assigned faculty advisor and making an appointment with them.

 Careers in Psychology